 If you arrive later than 30 minutes after the start of the examination, you do not have the right to participate.

 It is absolutely necessary that you follow the instructions given by the supervisor regarding the examination room and seating arrangements.
 Also respect the instructions regarding belongings such as coats and bags and the consumption of food and drinks.

 You must bring a valid photo ID with you during the exam.
 If identification cannot be done, the exam may not be assessed.
-You should also bring your LiU-card with you to facilitate attendance registration.
-Please note that all LiU-cards does not apply as valid photo ID so always bring your identification with you, regardless of whether you have a new or old LiU-card.
-Photo ID and LiU-card must be presented to the supervisor when entering the examination room and the LiU-card is also used when AID number is handed out to you (this is done after you are seated), when the supervisors registers you and when you hand in the exam.
+You should bring your LiU-card with you to facilitate attendance registration.
+Please note that all LiU-cards apply as valid ID-card so always bring your LiU-card with you, regardless of whether you have a new or old LiU-card.
+To facilitate the ID-control you can also bring some other valid ID-card with you.
+The LiU-card is also used when AID number is handed out to you (this is done after you are seated), when the supervisors registers you and when you hand in the exam.